6nobel/IBM-Data-Science/README.md

 # IBM-Data-Science
-Repository for the IBM Data Science Course on Coursera
+Repository for the IBM Data Science Course Fianl assignment for Machine Learning part of the course on Coursera